Contact1009-G Cathedral of Learning

 Wandering Significance: An Essay on Conceptual Behavior (Oxford University Press, 2006).
 "Predicate Meets Property," The Philosophical Review, October 1982.
 "Can We Trust Logical Form?," Journal of Philosophy XCI, October, 1994.
 "The Unreasonable Uncooperativeness of Mathematics in the Natural Sciences," The Monist 2000.
 "Theory Facades," Proceedings of the Aristotlean Society, 2004.
 "Ghost Points: A Context for Frege's Context Principle" in Erich Reck and Michael Beaney (ed.), The Routledge Companion to Frege (Routledge: 2006).

-I am currently working on a book project entitled Physics Avoidance and other Essays in Conceptual Strategy, to be published by Oxford.
-It consists in a collection of independently readable essays touching upon various aspects of wise strategy in scientific invesgation.
-The planned essays are:
+I am currently completing a book project entitled Physics Avoidance and other Essays for Oxford University Press.
+It consists in a collection of independently readable essays touching upon various ways in which the fates of philosophy and classical mechanics have become interwoven.
+The planned essays are (updated Fall, 2016):

-Scattered through the various sections below are partial drafts of these chapters, generally in incomplete or preliminary draft form.
+Scattered through the various sections below are drafts of these chapters, generally in preliminary draft form.
 Comments welcome.

 My previous book is Wandering Significance: An Essay on Conceptual Behavior (Oxford University Press, 2006).
 Some excerpts, reviews and cognate material are included here:

 The following are some of the articles I have published, divided roughly into categories.

 “Background Considerations for Wandering Significance” (unpublished; written for a reading group)

 "A Funny Thing Happened on the Way to the Formalism," Philosophy of Science Archive (2006).